molgenis/molgenis.org/public/documentation/guide-explore.md

   * XREF
   * CATEGORICAL
 * Tip:
-  * Conversion to SCRIPT or HTML can be done via the STRING route.
+  * Conversion to SCRIPT or HTML can be done using the STRING route.

 #####LONG
 * Allowed: